 Pupils in receipt of disadvantaged funding are more likely to become passive or reluctant learners.
 Analysis of learning walks, pupil response to feedback and observations show that disadvantaged pupils are less likely to take risks with their learning and less likely to be resilient when responding to improvement targets.
 Pupils in receipt of disadvantaged funding are more likely to engage in off-task behaviour in lessons.
-They are also less likely to participate in reading, trips, visits, or other enrichment activities.
-They are less likely to voluntarily participate in additional tuition sessions, after school, Saturday, and holiday study sessions.
+Our behaviour data analysis shows that our disadvantaged pupils are twice as likely to engage in behaviour that impacts their learning and the learning of others, Hence are more likely to be referred for disruptive behaviour in lessons than their non disadvantaged peers.
+They are also less likely to participate in reading, trips, visits, or other enrichment activities, and are less likely to voluntarily participate in additional tuition sessions, after school, Saturday, and holiday study sessions.
+Our

-Reading data from our Accelerated programme shows that 53.34% of the pupils with a reading age lower than their chronological age at the start of secondary school where disadvantaged pupils.
+Reading data from our Accelerated programme shows 61% of the Pupil Premium students have a Reading Age lower than their chronological age at the start of Year 7.
+The proportion for the non Pupil Premium students is 49%."